Contents insurance is there to protect your belongings against any damage caused by theft, fire or flooding in the home.

 Why do you need contents insurance?

-If your belongings are lost or damaged because of fire, theft, storm, floods, subsidence or vandalism, amongst other things, you’ll be glad you have contents insurance.
+If your belongings are lost or damaged because of fire, theft, storm, floods, subsidence or vandalism (among other things), you’ll be glad to have contents insurance.

 Once you make a claim for the damages, your insurer will assess and settle your claim.
-This could include a cash payout allowing you to replace the items, or you the items may be replaced directly by the insurer.
+This could include a cash payout allowing you to replace the items, or your items may be replaced directly by the insurer.

 You might be surprised by some of the things contents insurance will often cover, such as digital downloads, replacement door locks if you lose your keys and even items temporarily removed from the home.